Head of School’s Comment

 (Chefs’ selection of fruits and vegetables provided daily)

-The post appeared first on John Colet School | Sydney.
+The post On the vegetarian lunch menu for Week 4 appeared first on John Colet School | Sydney.

 See Full Post >>

-Di Renshaw
+Di Renshaw,

 Deputy Headmistress

-The post appeared first on John Colet School | Sydney.
+The post Deputy Head of School Comment appeared first on John Colet School | Sydney.

 See Full Post >>

-The post Head of School’s comment appeared first on John Colet School | Sydney.
+The post On the vegetarian lunch menu for Week 2, Term 4 appeared first on John Colet School | Sydney.

 See Full Post >>